Leotis Martin

 Leotis Martin (March 10, 1939 - November 20, 1995) was an American boxer, he was the inaugural NABF Heavyweight Champion.
-A fairly-skilled heavyweight and a good punch, he beat rated contenders Alvin Lewis, Thad Spencer, Karl Mildenberger, and Sonny Banks, but is perhaps best known for his knockout victory over former-Heavyweight Champion, Sonny Liston.
+A fairly-skilled heavyweight and a good punch, he beat rated contenders Alvin Lewis, Thad Spencer, Karl Mildenberger, and Sonny Banks, but is best known for his knockout victory over former heavyweight champion, Sonny Liston.
 Unfortunately, Martin was forced to retire shortly after the Liston win due to a detached retina.
 The Ring Magazine listed Martin 68th on its list of the "100-Greatest-Punchers of all Time".

 Amateur career

 Martin was the 1960 Chicago and Intercity Golden Gloves 160-pound champion and the 1961 160-pound Intercity Golden Gloves Champion (alternate).
 He also was the United States National AAU 165-pound champion in 1960 and 1961.

 Professional career

 From February 1964, when Martin fought on the Liston-Clay world heavyweight championship fight undercard, to June 1967, Martin fought 15 times without suffering a defeat.
 This winning streak qualified him for the WBA heavyweight elimination championship series, after the organization had stripped Muhammad Ali of its world heavyweight crown when he refused induction into the United States Army.
 On May 10, 1965, he faced Sonny Banks, then one of only two fighters to have knocked Muhammad Ali down for a count.
 Martin scored a ninth-round knockout over Banks.
 Martin's jubilation was short lived.
 Banks never recovered from the blows he received during the fight and died from his injuries.

 Although Martin was selected for the WBA title elimination tournament, he was matched, in his first fight, against the ultimate tournament winner Jimmy Ellis.
 The two fought in the Houston Astrodome on August 5, 1967.
 Ellis, as was his style at the time, came out sharp, trying to score an early knockout with his sneaky-fast and dangerous right hand.
 Although unable to knock Martin out, Ellis inflicted a nasty cut on the inside of Martin's mouth, which ultimately caused the fight to be stopped in the ninth round.
 Scoring was around even at that point.
 Many had predicted Martin might win the elimination series.
 Martin had campaigned for a contest with fellow Philadelphian Joe Frazier, but it never happened, mainly due to Martin's loss to Bonavena, who got the Frazier match instead.